0xSADCAT/Caligo/README.md

 ![Screenshot Caligo minimal view playlist](https://i.ibb.co/ZfkxXQ5/Hidden-Playlist.png)
 ![Screenshot Caligo minimal view play information](https://i.ibb.co/YWd3Jmx/Hidden-Info.png)

 The functionality includes scanning the selected directory for the presence of multimedia files and compiling a media library.
-It is also possible to create and save playlists and Internet radio lists by category.
+It is also possible to create and save playlists.

 ## Playlists formats
 Playlists must have the extension *.cpl (Caligo playlist).